 Built in 1902, Redstone Castle, originally called Cleveholm Manor or Osgood Castle, is by all accounts the Downton Abbey of the Rocky Mountains (my moniker).
 The television show followed the life of the Crawley family, keepers of a beautiful English estate.
-It is 1912-1926, almost the identical time that Redstone Castle was in its prime.
+The show is set in 1912-1926, almost the identical time that Redstone Castle was in its prime.

 I could write an entire (long) article about the history of the place, but you can learn the short version on the castle’s website.
 Here is the extra short version.

 Designed in a Tudor style, at one time this castle had more than 20 staff members.
-When built, it rivaled anything found on the Colorado or in any other part of the Rocky Mountains.
-Today, the 23,000 square foot castle is a must-visit.
+When built, the 23,000 square foot castle rivaled anything found in Colorado or in any other part of the Rocky Mountains.

-This place truly does make a picture-perfect getaway, especially for fans of Downton Abbey who, due to COVID-19, won’t be making it to England anytime soon.
+This place makes a picture-perfect getaway, especially for fans of Downton Abbey who, due to COVID-19, won’t be making it to England anytime soon.
 Not only does it feel like time moves slowly at the castle, it feels like it’s another time period entirely.
 Each room has been painstakingly refurbished with the original design top of mind.

 We stayed in the Sunshine Suite.
 It has two rooms plus a bathroom and was the original servants’ dining room and butler’s quarters.
 Can it get more Downton Abbey than that?
 There is even a servant call system hanging on the wall outside the room.

 This super sunny suite looks out across the castle’s manicured lawn through a fantastic wall of windows.
 There are two fireplaces in the suite as well as a writing desk.
 It is easy to imagine writing my Pulitzer Prize-winning novel here.